LinkedInLearning/build-with-ai-advanced-production-ready-gradio-applications-4037449/README.md

-# COURSENAME
+# Build with AI: Advanced Production-Ready Gradio Applications
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Build with AI: Advanced Production-Ready Gradio Applications`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]